-In addition to the ports available on the computer, the Advanced Port Replicator III provides Serial port and separate ports for PS/2 mouse and PS/2 keyboard.
-The Port Replicator connects directly to the docking interface on the bottom of the computer.
-The AC adaptor connects the Port Replicator to a power source.
+In addition to the ports available on the computer, the Advanced Port Replicator III provides serial port and separate ports for PS/2 mouse and PS/2 keyboard.
+The Advanced Port Replicator connects directly to the docking interface on the underside of the computer.
+The AC adaptor connects the Advanced Port Replicator to a power source.